Marius Pontmercy: The barricade

 Marius cradles the dying Éponine at the barricades.

 Éponine, disguised as a boy, places herself in front of a musket to save Marius' life.
-Marius drives them away by holding a torch to a powder keg, and threatens to blow up the barricade.
+Marius drives the enemies away by holding a torch to a powder keg, and threatens to blow up the barricade.
 Afterwards, he finds Éponine lying on the ground, fatally shot.
 She confesses to Marius that it was she who told him to go to the barricades, and saved his life because she wanted to die before him.
 She also tells him she has a letter for him.
 She asks Marius to promise to kiss her on the forehead after she dies, which he agrees.
 With her last breath, Éponine confesses her love for him, and dies.
 The letter she had concealed is from Cosette, and reveals her whereabouts and when she will leave for England.
 Marius writes a letter back to Cosette, saying since she left again with no forwarding address, he would fulfill his promise and die for her.
 He gives the letter to Gavroche, to deliver; however, Gavroche delivers the letter to Valjean.
 Valjean goes to the barricade to find Marius, disguised as a volunteer.
-When Valjean is tasked with executing Javert, Marius assumes that he has done so, and is a murderer.
+When Valjean is tasked with executing Javert, Marius assumes that he has done so, and considers Valjean to be a murderer.